 Mr Anniss, who has X-ray vision, plays Yamaha BB300, Peavey Grind, Washburn XS5 5-string and RMS 6-string bass guitars.
 He makes these much louder with a Hartke HA4000 400-watt head feeding 4x10 and 1x15 cabs.
 He tunes up with a Behringer tuner and on the floor there's a Zoom 3000 bass effects processor that can crush small animals at fifty yards and destroys all organic life placed within a ten-centimetre radius.

 Teenage pianist Gee was lost to classical music when he discovered sevenths, blue notes and this girl at school who had a copy of Machine Head.
-He currently plays a Hammond XK-1 organ and Korg TR61 and X3 synths through a Behringer UB802 mixer and a Yamaha DBR10 powered monitor.
-In the toybox we find a Way Huge Electronics 'Ringworm' ring modulator and a TC Electronics 12-stage keyboard phaser.
+He currently plays a Hammond XK-1 organ and a Korg Krome 73 synth through a Yamaha DBR10 powered monitor.
+In the toybox there's a Way Huge Electronic 'Ringworm' ring modulator.
 His influences include Jon Lord of Deep Purple, Freddie Mercury of Queen and J. S. Bach, all of whom are dead.
 His favourite song is Bohemian Rhapsody.
 'When one is tired of Bohemian Rhapsody,' he says, 'one is tired of life: for there is in Bohemian Rhapsody all that life can afford.'

 The electronically operated Mr Humphrey (batteries not included) loves all things Zep.
 He uses Ludwig Club Date and Tama Starclassic drums, a Ludwig 402 snare, Remo heads, ProMark sticks, Protection Racket cases, Peavey drum mics and Paiste 2002 cymbals comprising 15" sound-edge hi-hats, 17" crash, 19" crash, 22" power ride and a 16" chinese.
 This is the upside-down one that sounds like a bag of spanners crashing at speed into a pile of dustbin lids.
 All he needs now is a gong.